AUSTIN GARDNER

 Education

-Expected 2025 MSEd in Learning Sciences, Northwestern University School of Education and Social Policy, Evanston, IL
+2025 MSEd in Learning Sciences, Northwestern University School of Education and Social Policy, Evanston, IL

 2023 Certificate in Museum Studies, Northwestern University School of Professional Studies, Chicago, IL